PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image15.png" width=800 />

 Copy the **Client ID** (aka Application ID) and paste it into a text document so you can use it later in the setup process.
-Note that this is the **Client ID** value that will be used by **TenantManagement** project to authenticate users.
+Note that the **Client ID** value that will be used by **TenantManagement** project to authenticate users.